off-camera flash in low light – choosing your shutter speed

 - there isn’t a bright area behind your subject that will reveal there was movement.

-In the example above – a straight-forward portrait of our model, there isn’t any movement to contend with, except for potential camera shake.
+Back to the example above – in that straight-forward portrait of our model, there isn’t any movement to contend with, except for potential camera shake.
 This is where a stabilized lens works wonders.
-The Nikon 24-120mm f/4 VR (B&H) and Canon 24-105mm f/4L IS (B&H), are both superb lenses for general photography.
+The Nikon 24-120mm f/4 VR (affiliate) and the Canon EF 24-105mm f/4L IS (affiliate), are both superb stabilized lenses for general photography.
 With the image at the top, there was minimal available light on her, so the flash froze any potential camera shake.
 Along with a the stabilized lens, a careful stance and breathing, this all ensured that I get crisp images.

 Since she wasn’t going to move or jump, the brighter sky behind her wouldn’t show the blur of movement.
 Flash will freeze action, as long as the subject isn’t moving against a much brighter background – for then we will see some kind of ghosting effect, or parts of our subject might disappear into the brighter areas.